-The practice had governance arrangements in place to ensure risks were identified, understood and managed appropriately.
-We saw risk assessments and the control measures in place to manage those risks, for example fire and infection control.
-Staff we spoke with were aware of their roles and responsibilities within the practice.
+The practice had some governance arrangements in place to ensure risks were identified however they were not managed appropriately.
+We saw some risk assessments but no control measures had been put in place to manage those risks, for example fire and health and safety.
+Staff we spoke with were aware of their roles and responsibilities within the practice but did not feel empowered by the provider to wholly fulfil their duties.